MiltonGreat/Brain-Tumor-Classification/README.md

 - **Visualization**:
   - Training History: Plotted accuracy and loss over epochs.
   - Confusion Matrix: Visualized classification performance across all classes.

+### Future Directions

+- Incorporate Real-Time Data: Extend the model to analyze live MRI scans for real-time diagnostics.
+- Enhance Data Diversity: Use larger, more diverse datasets to improve generalization across demographics.
+- Expand Explainability: Combine SHAP and LIME with Grad-CAM to provide more granular explanations.
+- Clinical Integration: Test the model in a clinical setting to evaluate its performance under real-world conditions.

 ### Source